MatthewJDavis/matthewjdavis.github.io/_posts/2020-05-04-build-dashboard.md

 I have recently watched the [PowerShell DevOps Playbook] course on Pluralsight by [Adam Bertram] and was inspired to look at the [Universal Dashboard] PowerShell module again after the section in the course that used it to create a dashboard for [AppVeyor] builds.

-Universal Dashboard is a webframework that allows you to easily create web frontends with PowerShell that can be used as a web interface for PowerShell code input and output.
-I decided to make a similar dashboard as shown the Pluralsight course, using [Azure DevOps] instead.
+Universal Dashboard is a web framework that allows you to easily create web front ends with PowerShell that can be used as an interface for PowerShell code input and output.
+I decided to make a similar dashboard as shown the Pluralsight course, using [Azure DevOps].
 I have a few different project in Azure DevOps with various builds that I can get information about from the [Azure DevOps REST API] and display it in the dashboard.

+This post will show how to create the dashboard in the gif below by querying the Azure DevOps API and displaying the data in a Universal Dashboard using various components to give an easy was to see the builds that have run in each project for the organisation.

 ## Outcome

 ![Dashboard overview](/images/build-dashboard/dashboard.gif)

-Full code
+Complete code

 <script src="https://gist.github.com/MatthewJDavis/58a866c1b36a3b729675569bb7d6f42c.js"></script>

 ## Set Up

-This was tested on Windows and Linux using PowerShell version 7 and on Windows using Windows PowerShell version 5.1.
+Tested on Windows and Linux.
+PowerShell core version 7 and Windows PowerShell version 5.1.
 UniversalDashboard Version: 2.9.0

-Azure DevOps [Authentication] methods can be viewed here.
-To keep things simple, I've created a [Personal Access Token] for my user with Read Access to builds.
+There are various different Azure DevOps [Authentication] methods.
+To keep things simple, I've created a [Personal Access Token] for my user with [Read Access] to builds.

 ### Azure DevOps Personal Access Token (Pat)